isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Note that non-`const` member functions pass information to other member functions through their object's state.

 **Alternative formulation**: An interface should be a function or a set of functions.
-Functions can be template functions and sets of functions can be classes or class templates.
+Functions can be function templates and sets of functions can be classes or class templates.

 ##### Enforcement